uldyssian-sh/vmware-vm-audit-dod-stig/README.md

 ---

 Parameters
-* -vCenter (mandatory): vCenter Server FQDN or IP.
+* - vCenter (mandatory): vCenter Server FQDN or IP.
-* -VMName (optional): audit only one VM; if omitted, all VMs are checked.
+* - VMName (optional): audit only one VM; if omitted, all VMs are checked.
-* -IncludeTemplates: include VM templates in the audit.
+* - IncludeTemplates: include VM templates in the audit.
-* -IncludePoweredOff: include powered-off VMs (default: on).
+* - IncludePoweredOff: include powered-off VMs (default: on).

 ---